I don’t like Spring Semesters

 • Then there are the countless productivity, conflict of interest, and planning documents that your administration wants you to complete.

-It’s not just you but your students, fellow professors, university staff and administrators feel the heavy weight of spring semesters too.
-Just like you they are more stressed and down in the dumps than ever.
+It’s not just you but your students, fellow professors, university staff, and administrators who feel the heavy weight of spring semesters, too.

 What are some remedies to this state of affairs?